tsduck/tsduck/.github/CODE_OF_CONDUCT.md

 __Important:__ Discussions on television piracy, hacking systems or any support to systems the purpose of which is to deprive legitimate content rights owners of their revenue is strictly forbidden.
-Authors of such topics will be banned from the discussion forum.
+Authors of such topics will be banned from the discussion forum and their messages will be deleted.